-Your ratio of debt to income is a formula lenders use to calculate how much of your income can be used for your monthly home loan payment after you meet your various other monthly debt payments.
+The debt to income ratio is a formula lenders use to determine how much of your income is available for your monthly home loan payment after you have met your other monthly debt payments.

-The first number is the percentage of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that makes up the full payment.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these are only guidelines.
+We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.